hunyan-io/cybersecurity-lab/README.md

 # Cybersecurity Lab

+Dockerized system to setup and test openssh, openvpn, openldap, dns, and apache servers.

+## Setup

-Run `docker-compose up --build` to start the system.
+Run `docker compose up --build` to start the system.